appfree-me/appfree-app/README-install.md

 ## Prerequisites

-You need a telephone trunk accessible via SIP.
+* You need a telephone trunk accessible via SIP.
 Currently sipgate.de provider is supported out of the box.
+* 64-bit Linux with `apt` and `git' installed
+* Note: All filesystem paths mentioned here are relative to the project root unless otherwise indicated.

 ## phone-server

 phone-server provides the configured asterisk instance which appfree-app connects to.